 Before & After the Long Beach Marathon

-Carbo loading–eating high amounts of carbohydrates days before a race to provide a runner with extra energy–can be achieved with the consumption of pasta, something Long Beach has in delicious plenty.
+Carbo loading, eating high amounts of carbohydrates before a race, provides a runner with extra energy and can be achieved with the consumption of pasta, something Long Beach has in delicious abbodanza.
 Downtown there’s L’Opera Ristorante (101 Pine Ave) and La Traviata (301 Cedar Ave), classic Italian restaurants with traditional menus.
-Michael’s on Naples (5620 E 2nd St) serves pasta made from scratch and Domenico’s (5339 E 2nd St) pasta and pizza has been a Belmont Shore fixture since 1954.
+Domenico’s (5339 E 2nd St) pasta and pizza has been a Belmont Shore fixture since 1954.
 La Parolaccia Osteria (2945 E Broadway) offers Roman fare like pasta carbonara, while Ellie’s (204 Orange Ave) serves fresh pasta and elegant vegetable dishes inspired by southern Italy.
-La Tarantella Osteria (2120 E 4th St) offers wonderful fare and delicacies on Retro Row complete with a charming covered patio hidden in the back.
+La Tarantella Osteria (2120 E 4th St) offers wonderful fare and delicacies on Retro Row complete with a charming covered patio.

 Explore More